Shutima/AWS-JumpBox-Config/README.md

 8. Create a third instance for Private Database.
 Follow the steps from 7) but this time, need to specify as followed (same VPC, Public subnet, disable **Auto-assign Public IP**)
         ![PrivateDB](https://github.com/Shutima/desktop-tutorial/blob/master/PrivateDB.jpg)
         ![PrivateDB2](https://github.com/Shutima/desktop-tutorial/blob/master/PrivateDB2.jpg)
-9. As soon as all the three instances are configured, you can connect to each instance as per following commands, make sure you go into the directory where the permission key *.pem is located:
+9. As soon as all the three instances are configured, you can connect to each instance as per following commands, make sure you go into the directory where the permission key *.pem is located.
+Normally, you should NOT be able to connect into the Private DB instance from your PC.
    - Connet to NAT Instance
    >ssh -i "Shutima_A19_KeyPair.pem" ec2-user@18.207.153.244
    - Connect to Jump Box Web Server
    >ssh -i "Shutima_A19_KeyPair.pem" ec2-user@34.207.220.24
    - Connect to Private Database
    >ssh -i "Shutima_A19_KeyPair.pem" ec2-user@10.0.2.4
-10. Test all of the instances
+10. Test that the Jump Box Web Server works as followed:
+   - Connect into the Jump Box Web Server instance from your PC using the above command from previous step
+   -